ICLab4DL/2306EIC/README.md

-# 2306EIC: Image Inpaiting
+# 2306EIC: Saliency Object Inpaiting
 Labour:
-Li Zhengdao and Liu Jian.
+Li Zhengdao for saliency object detection and Liu Jian for inpaiting.

 Our source codes are in different dir seperately.